sysadmintutorials/vmware-esxi-create-new-vm/README.md

 It will prompt for the ip or DNS address of your ESXi host and then ask for your root user credentials.

-Once a successful connection is established, you will then need to press 1, 2 or 3 in order to select the operatin system you intend to install.
-Windows Server 2019, Windows Server 2016 or Windows Server 2012.
+Once a successful connection is established, you will then need to press 1, 2 or 3 in order to select the operating system you intend to install: Windows Server 2019, Windows Server 2016 or Windows Server 2012.

 Lastly you will be prompted to enter the vm name, amount of vcpu's, ram and the hard disk size.